OctopusDeploy/docs/docs/guides/azure-deployments/cloud-services/getting-started-with-azure-cloud-services.md

 ---
-title: Getting started with Azure Cloud Services
+title: Getting Started with Azure Cloud Services
 description: This guide will help you deploy your first Azure Cloud Service application with Octopus Deploy.
 position: 0
 ---